 Boston and Cambridge

 Harvard University is located in Cambridge, Massachusetts, a vibrant college town of coffeehouses and bookstores across the Charles River from historic and dynamic Boston.
-Boston is the birthplace of American public education, and home to hundreds of innovative schools, nonprofit organizations, and education entrepreneurs.
+Boston is the birthplace of American public education and higher education, and home to hundreds of innovative schools, nonprofit organizations, and education entrepreneurs.
 Boston and Cambridge provide the ideal intellectual and professional setting for the advanced study of education.

 The Monroe C. Gutman Library is one of more than 90 libraries in the Harvard Library system.
 The collection's primary focuses are educational administration and policy, elementary and secondary education, teachers and teaching, educational innovations, educational psychology, human development, language acquisition, and the history of education.
 Currently the library holds more than 200,000 volumes and carries more than 1,300 periodical subscriptions.